Parth-Vader/FB-Spider/README.md

 2. Open your terminal and run 'python graph.py'

 3. Enter the page name of the page you want to scrape.

-	You can get it from www.findmyfbid.com
+You see a display of 5 choices and then select one out

 	Please note that this app will only work for public pages and not from profiles of other people.
 	That would require permission from the user.
 4. Enjoy the contents in a table format.